 - Instructional Philosophy:

-- The structure of the course will be based on the observation that
+- The structure of the course is based on the observation that

 "active learning" is more effective than straight lectures during which

 you are passively listening.
 As we all know from experience, you really